 An early puzzle related to bloodletting completely threw me off.
 One of the characters provides some hints.
 You’d think the process of elimination or that hopeful ‘try anything’ one does in a point and click would suffice; however, working out how to solve the issue may involve more patience than you might anticipate.
 The Plague Doctor of Wippra is one of those games that pour into your everyday life (put that knife down!) as I found myself thinking about the story and looking up the history of Wippra, the plague, ailments, and… bloodletting using the Zodiac.
 Ha!
 Take that!
 I solved it.
 A double-edged sword as I could progress, but I also learned something in the process.
 Tell that to the next person who tells you gaming numbs the mind.

-The Plague Doctor of Wippra Review - It's not all bad
+The Plague Doctor Of Wippra

-It’s not all bad.
-Source: Steam / Source: Steam
+It's not all bad.
+Source: Screen capture

 Anyhoo, there are a few more areas where you hit the wall.
 Yes, you know what to do, but it’s getting there, and often it might be a fluke, or you tried the same thing again, but used the wrong inventory combination/didn’t click on the right bit.
 Though I never got actively frustrated with the game, walking up and down in scenes unable to leave an area was challenging, and I even switched on the hint system (hotspots).
 It’s not needed, and, like the tooltip that accompanies the feature, the game has been designed so you won’t require it.
 It’s true; I switched it off.